Samsung launches Bixby Marketplace in the U.S. and South Korea

-Bixby, for the uninitiated, is akin to Amazon’s Alexa or Apple’s Siri — it’s an intelligent voice-enabled virtual assistant that allows users to verbally ask questions about almost anything.
+Bixby, for the uninitiated, is akin to Amazon’s Alexa or Apple’s Siri — it’s an intelligent voice-enabled virtual assistant that allows users to ask questions about almost anything.

-There are various components to Bixby, including a text element that allows people to type a message to the assistant asking it to do something — such as remind the user to take the dog out for a walk when they get home.
-Then there is Bixby Vision, which integrates with the phone’s camera to serve up information on things in the real world, while Bixby Home is a personalized page of information such as reminders, news, weather, and so on.
-A few months back, Samsung also announced Bixby Routines, which is basically AI that learns your habits to anticipate what you may want at a specific time.
+There are various components to Bixby, including a text element that allows people to type a message to the assistant asking it to do something — like remind the user to take the dog out for a walk when they get home.
+Then there is Bixby Vision, which integrates with the phone’s camera to serve up information on things in the real world, and Bixby Home, a personalized page of information, such as reminders, news, and weather.
+A few months back, Samsung also announced Bixby Routines, which is basically AI that learns your habits to anticipate what you might want at a specific time.

-Samsung launched Bixby back in 2017, alongside its flagship Galaxy S8 handsets, and today it’s available globally on more than 500 million devices — this includes Samsung’s smart fridges, smart TVs, phones, tablets, and — soon — Samsung’s very own smart speaker.
+Samsung launched Bixby back in 2017 alongside its flagship Galaxy S8 handsets, and today the assistant is available globally on more than 500 million devices — including Samsung’s smart fridges, smart TVs, phones, tablets, and — soon — Samsung’s very own smart speaker.

-While Samsung continues to claim the top spot in terms of global smartphone shipments — despite a broader downward trajectory in phone sales around the world — it lags behind its other big competitors in the virtual assistant realm.
-Market research firm Ovum last year estimated that Bixby was used by just 6% of people in the U.S., compared to Amazon’s 24%, Apple’s 22%, Google’s 20%, and Microsoft’s 10%.
-This is partly what the Bixby Marketplace is setting out to combat — Samsung wants developers to help make Bixby more useful.
+While Samsung continues to claim the top spot in terms of global smartphone shipments — despite a broader downward trajectory in phone sales around the world — it lags behind other big competitors in the virtual assistant realm.
+Market research firm Ovum last year estimated that Bixby was used by just 6% of people in the U.S., compared with Amazon’s 24%, Apple’s 22%, Google’s 20%, and Microsoft’s 10%.
+This is partly what the Bixby Marketplace is designed to combat — Samsung is counting on developers to make Bixby more useful.

-Back in November, Samsung announced that it was opening Bixby to third-party developers and launched a toolkit to help them create voice apps that are compatible with the digital assistant.
+Back in November, Samsung announced it was opening Bixby to third-party developers and launched a toolkit to help them create voice apps that are compatible with the digital assistant.
 This included the Bixby Developer Center, a centralized hub for developers creating Bixby-enabled apps.
 At the same time, Samsung announced the Bixby Marketplace to let developers promote and sell their handiwork.

 Bixby Marketplace